-Our on-site component coating and repair service is suited to the processing of plant equipment which cannot be moved due to size or fixed installation.
+Our on-site spraying and component coating and repair services are suited to the processing of plant equipment which cannot be moved due to size or fixed installation.
 Our customers are typically in the aerospace, oil, gas, chemical and power generation industries covering MRO work for example aircraft and steam turbine repairs but also welded structures such as bridges, storage vessels and damaged street furniture and other architectural applications.
 In addition processing plants such as steel and paper mills, mining facilities and food processing.

 Our experienced component repair crews will meet the same stringent quality approvals and procedures followed in our own finishing process facilities to meet our customer’s industry specifications, minimizing down time, reducing maintenance, logistic and shipping costs for oversize equipment.
 Our people can be mobilised at short notice anywhere worldwide.

 Controlled Shot Peening re-introduces beneficial residual compressive stresses lost through corrosion, erosion, wear and potentially thermal or stress overload.
 In these situations it is necessary to re-introduce those beneficial stresses in the same manner as initially applied to ensure identical performance.
 Sometimes it is necessary to repeat processing as initially applied via fully mechanised or even robotic processing – all within the capability of Curtiss-Wright Surface Technologies.